thosakwe/stml/README.md

 STML responses to HTML, for display in regular browsers.
 * `libstml` - A C library for generating, parsing, and validating STML documents, and converting them to HTML-formatted text.
-* `stml.js` - A JavaScript library for emitting compliant STML.
+* `stml.js` - A JavaScript library for emitting and parsing compliant STML.
 * `dart_stml` - A Dart library for emitting STML.
 * `angel_stml` - An [Angel framework](https:/angel-dart-dev)
 extension for sending STML responses.